XcavateBlockchain/hackathon-2023-winter/README.md

 ## Already completed - before Polkadot Winter Hackathon start date 01-11-2023

 We had build a custom substrate / Tanssi node with specific custom pallets on a basic verion 1 for Community Loan Pool (lending for new build real estate projects), NFT marketplace (Buying & selling fractional real estate) and Xcavate staking pallet.
 We had launched this successfully on the Tanssi testnet.
-The repos are the old version before the start of the hackathon.
+These repos are the old version before the start of the hackathon.

 - Tanssi node Github repo: https://github.com/XcavateBlockchain/tanssi/tree/1356707bc3a248c00340ec552dcef4b0d1517ff4

-Additional we have a local substrate node where we are working on for testing.
+We also have a local substrate node on which we work and test.

 - Xcavate local node Github repo: https://github.com/XcavateBlockchain/Xcavate_Node/tree/1eecbdba2306fce0f7022c02c6f4b4d873e172c0